Cont-Soft-Dev-Test/CSD_CA3/README.md

 - [x] To write a code in a choice of any modern language communicates with Trello API and creates a board, a card, some checklists, and checklist items.

 ### Task 4: Web development

+- [x] To write a short report about modern full-stack web development today and in the future.